 Step 2.
 Install LAMP (Linux, Apache, MariaDB and PHP) server.

-Important, this step will ask you to select the web server where the application would be installed, it is mandatory that you select with the spacebar “Apache” server or your designate, not doing this will cause the files wont’t be copied correctly and then can not find the installed application.
+Important, this step will ask you to select the webserver where the application would be installed, it is mandatory that you select with the spacebar “Apache” server or your designate, not doing this will cause the files won’t be copied correctly and then can not find the installed application.

 Step 4.
 Accessing phpMyAdmin.